emarcey/cicerone/glossary/styles.clean.md

 	- defined by Anchor steam as reformulated in 1971
 	- shares many similarities with American Amber Ale
 	- steam beer style originated in the 1800s in San Francisco
-	- origin of steam beer name is unclear, may have something to do with coolships
+	- origin of steam beer name is unclear
+		- may be related to high effervescence and amount of pressure in trade packages
+		- may be related to steam (excess carbonation) released from fresh kegs
+		- may be related to clouds of steam evaporating from coolships

 # Classic Style Smoked Beer